 If you don't want to buy an ETF or hold the actual currency, you can benefit from movements in the yen indirectly by purchasing stocks or bonds in Japanese-owned companies.
 As the yen appreciates against the U.S. dollar, it often gives Japanese stock prices a boost.

-Consider buying stock in companies such as Nissan, Toyota, Matsushita or Mitsubishi.
-If you prefer debt instruments, you can invest in Japanese government bonds, with prices that will reflect the condition of Japan's economy in terms of inflation, GDP growth, and interest rates, to name a few factors.
+Consider buying stock in companies such as Nissan, Toyota, Matsushita, or Mitsubishi.
+If you prefer debt instruments, invest in Japanese government bonds, with prices that will reflect the condition of Japan's economy in terms of inflation, GDP growth, and interest rates, to name a few factors.

 Key Takeaway Points

-- The Japanese yen has been historically popular amongst international investors as a safe-haven, carry trade and currency hedge.
+- The Japanese yen has been historically popular among international investors as a safe haven, carry trade, and currency hedge.

 - The easiest way for international investors to gain exposure to the Japanese yen is using Japanese currency ETFs.